Lunetikk/check_qnap1655_qad/README.md

 # check_qnap1655_qad
 These are "quick and dirty" scripts to check a QNAP 1655 via check_by_ssh.
 If MIBS work for you, you should rather use them instead of these scripts...
+The scripts might also work on other QNAPs as long as you can execute "/sbin/getsysinfo" as "admin" via shell.
+As of today (05.07.2023) they all work fine on a "QNAP 1655" with OS "QTS 5.0.1 (20230421)"

 ***Prerequisites***